-- Applicants are to be member of the Royal Belgian Society of Surgery, latest by MAY 16th 2021, the date of closure of the abstract submissions.
+- Applicants are to be member of the Royal Belgian Society of Surgery, latest by 31st JANUARY 2024, the date of closure for abstract submissions.

-- The four selected papers are to be presented as oral communications in the ‘RBSS Young Investigator Challenge’ session scheduled (day and time still to be defined) during the 22nd Belgian Surgical Week.
+- The four selected papers are to be presented as oral communications in the ‘RBSS Young Investigator Award’ session scheduled (Thursday April 25th, 09.30-10.30) during the Belgian Surgical Week.

 - The papers will be scored by a jury composed of RBSS Board members and will be based on the scientific quality of both the presentation and of the submitted manuscript.